DinoDevs/GladiatusCrazyAddon/FEATURES.md

 		- [x] The sum of donations (total) is displayed
 		- [x] Percent of donated amount of each player
 		- [x] Ex-guild members are combine
-		- [ ] Merge continued donations of the same player
+		- [ ] Merge multiple donations of the same player
 		- [ ] Day separators
 		- [x] Highlight me